WHAT IS COLOR ANALYSIS

 It’s not about rules or being boxed into a palette.
 It’s simply a way to understand which shades naturally flatter you—your skin tone, hair, and eyes—so you can make better choices every day.
 And honestly?
 It’s one of the easiest ways to elevate your style without spending more money or overthinking your outfits.

 And if you haven’t guessed it, I’m a spring!
 This isn’t guesswork on my part.
-I’m an AICI certified image consultant trained in professional color analysis—but honestly, I’ve always had a natural feel for my best colors, even as a child.
+I’m an AICI-certified image consultant trained in professional color analysis—but honestly, I’ve always had a natural feel for my best colors, even as a child.

 I gravitated toward warm, clear shades long before I ever learned the theory behind it.
-The training simply gave me the language (and the science) to explain what I’d instinctively been doing for years.
+The training gave me the language (and the science) to explain what I’d instinctively been doing for years.

 Why Color Becomes Even More Important as We Age